digitalearthafrica/deafrica-sandbox-notebooks/README.md

 ### Publishing notebooks to the master branch

 Once you have a notebook that is ready to be published on the ``master`` branch, you can submit a 'pull request' in the [Pull requests tab at the top of the repository](https://github.com/digitalearthafrica/deafrica-sandbox-notebooks/pulls).
-The default pull request template contains a check-list to ensure that all ``master`` branch Jupyter notebooks are consistent and well-documented so they can be understood by future users, and rendered correctly_ Please ensure that as many of these checklist items are complete as possible, or leave a comment in the pull request asking for help with any remaining checklist items.
+The default pull request template contains a check-list to ensure that all ``master`` branch Jupyter notebooks are consistent and well-documented so they can be understood by future users, and rendered correctly.
+Please ensure that as many of these checklist items are complete as possible, or leave a comment in the pull request asking for help with any remaining checklist items.

 #### Draft pull requests